-The CA creates the Document Signer Certificates for the Document Signer Public Keys that are distributed to the receiving States and Organisations.
+The CA creates the Document Signer Certificates for the Document Signer Public Keys that are distributed to the Receiving Organizations and Organizations.
 It is assumed that the Personalisation Agent ensures that the Document Security Object contains only the hash values of genuine user data according to [R10].